seajee/javaspace/README.md

+This project is a joke.
+Do not take this seriously.

 # Javaspace

 Javaspace is the modern way to use spaces efficiently in programs, especially with programs written in Java and C++.<br><br>